This page contains a list of charitable trusts that assist medical students.

 The trust aims primarily to help first degree students.
 Students must be younger than 35 when the course starts.
 Eligible foreign students studying in Britain can also apply.
 Postgraduates may also receive support.

-The trust funds students pursuing degrees in medicine, dentistry and veterinary studies.
+The trust considers applications from students pursuing courses in medicine, dentistry and veterinary studies taken as a second degree, and postgraduate degrees in any subject.
 Applications are welcome from students beginning their first year of study, as well as from those already embarked on their degree course.
-To be eligible, students must be over the age of 24, a resident of the UK and accepted on, or applying for, a place on a degree course in medicine.
-Please note the trust does not fund electives.
+To be eligible, students must be based in the UK and accepted on, or applying for, a place on a course at a UK institution.

 The Victoria Foundation